elproffesore/textarium/README.md

 [](txt/#bush&annotations=difficulty(587,388,141,134,0);mass(587,323,141,134,0);maze(565,449,141,134,0);catastrophe(606,262,141,134,0);mountain_of_research(635,73,255,251,0);signs_of_a_change(727,597,0,253,255);!1_powerful_instrumentalities(753,743,0,253,255))
-At the same time, a wave of promising technologies is ushering in an era in which mechanical and electrical devices are changing knowledge work.
+At the same time, a wave of promising technologies is ushering in an era in which mechanical and electrical devices are about to change how we work with information.

 [](txt/#bush&annotations=$KNOWLEDGE_WORK(753,577,255,255,255);signs_of_a_change(683,111,0,253,255);!0_powerful_instrumentalities(754,192,0,253,255))